sankalp1999/3rdSem-Data-Structures-Lab/README.md

  {EDIT:Will add more on this] **You don't need to do Competitive programming to clear coding rounds/interviews** but those who are good at CP or even have some experience find it easier to prepare for coding interviews.
 Basically, for coding interviews, you practice those questions that are more relevant there....
 Google, Microsoft only care     about you clearing their [interview](https://qr.ae/pNssEu).
 Before coding interviews, if you are from a good college like MIT(comparing something good with the best does not make good bad - Sankalp xD), you will have to give some kind of online assessment/coding round.

   **CP helps in clearing the online coding rounds/ test rounds for some companies(very uncertain process and companies tend to ask CP related or Leetcode style questions.
 It can be random.
 Luck also plays a certain role) Being familiar with what is asked via(GFG archives, LC/IB) is important but thinking from scratch/thinking for new problems is also important.
-CP helps much more in that.** So, I would recommend practicing and developing the thinking process from early on.(*I will add more on this as I am currently going through the process and have not performed well due to messups/not being able to think under time pressure).
+CP helps much more in that.** So, I would recommend practicing and developing the thinking process from early on.(**I will add more on this somewhere as I am currently going through the process and have not performed well due to messups/not being able to think under time pressure).**

   **Just [start](https://youtu.be/y7169jEvb-Y?t=42) solving problems!!** Learn required DS and algo on the go.
 Mostly, it's about raw thinking in the initial stage.
 You will find a lot of problems      where you don't need to know any algorithm or specific data structure.
 Occasionally exploring resources is fine but don't go in the search of the perfect all in one resource.
 (I used to do this quite a few times).
 I believe it is a subtle form of procrastination.